Dr. Darya and Kevin Rose Talk Meditation Retreats, Diet, Seasonal Eating, and More

-Byproduct of a reaction between two compounds (glucosinolates and myrosinase) which are found in cruciferous vegetables.
+Byproduct of a reaction between two compounds (glucosinolates and myrosinase) that are found in cruciferous vegetables.
 Isothiocyanates inhibit phase I biotransformation enzymes, a class of enzymes that transform procarcinogens into their active carcinogenic state.
 Isothiocyanates activate phase II detoxification enzymes, a class of enzymes that play a protective role against DNA damage caused by reactive oxygen species and carcinogens.
 Examples of phase II enzymes include UDP-glucuronosyltransferases, sulfotransferases, N-acetyltransferases, glutathione S-transferases, and methyltransferases.

 A diet that causes the body to oxidize fat to produce ketones for energy.
 A ketogenic diet is low in carbohydrates and high in proteins and fats.
 For many years, the ketogenic diet has been used in the clinical setting to reduce seizures in children.
 It is currently being investigated for the treatment of traumatic brain injury, Alzheimer's disease, weight loss, and cancer.